crockeo/chatterbox/feature-list.md

 * Password-channel authentication.
 * Saving implicit user preferences. - **DONE**

+**AFTER EVERYTHING ELSE IS DONE**

+* Read some information on the internet about UI design and do a final redesign of the site.

 ## TODOs: Expanded

 * Multimedia message formats &mdash; Right now you can only send text messages